parsapordel23/Nginx-Reverse-Proxy/README.md

     └── app3.conf
 ```

-2. Add a new server block:
+2. Add a server block in the new configuration file:

 ```nginx
 server {